 75.1.
-The governing board is responsible for approving the anti-bullying and anti-violence plan, and any updated version of the plan, proposed by the principal.
+The governing board is responsible for approving in the form prescribed by the Minister the anti-bullying and anti-violence plan, and any updated version of the plan, proposed by the principal.

 The main purpose of the plan must be to prevent and stop all forms of bullying and violence targeting a student, a teacher or any other school staff member.